-Cabins, Cottages and Yurts: State Parks has implemented an enhanced COVID-19 cleaning protocol at its cabins, cottages and yurts at the conclusion of each reservation.
-Due to the large number of sites involved, this sanitizing protocol requires a two-day reduction in weekly reservations to allow staff adequate time to perform these tasks.
-This reduction in availability is necessary to fulfill our mission to provide safe and enjoyable recreational opportunities for our many visitors.
+Cabins, Cottages and Yurts: State Parks has implemented an enhanced COVID-19 cleaning and sanitizing protocol at the conclusion of each reservation that may require a two-day reduction in weekly reservations to allow staff adequate time to perform these tasks for the health and safety of our visitors.
+Stays may also be subject to 5 PM check-in, 10 AM check-out times.
 We will continue to evaluate our protocols as the COVID-19 status evolves.

 New York State Park Camping Guidelines

 2021 Camping: New York State Park campsites, cabins, cottages, and yurts are currently opening as scheduled for the 2021 season.
 Effective May 15 - Columbus Day, same-day reservations will be allowed until 3pm on day of arrival; this applies to campsites only.
 Reservations can be made online or through the call center.
 Walk-ins will not be permitted.

 2022 Camping: Advanced reservations: the nine-month booking window has been reinstated for the 2022 camping season and 2022 season dates are now reservable in accordance with the nine-month window.
 Camping reservations can be made online or by contacting the Reserve America Call Center at 1-800-456-CAMP.

 Tent camping not for you?
 Why not rent one of the 800 cabins available!
 While still offering the appeal of the great outdoors, cabins keep some of the modern comforts at hand.
 Cabins can sleep between 2 and 8 people.
 Basic cabins offer a least one room, electric, table, chairs, sleeping bed/cot, stove and refrigerator.
 Prime cabins offer full bath, living room, small kitchen and separate bedroom(s).